 - apply learned models to new data (external validation).

 To assist in selecting and analysing data, the user can visualise the data during input, monitor accuracy during learning, and understand the results of complex analyses using multiple display options.
 These allow the user to accurately report the data and also to understand the underlying machine learning analyses.
 Furthermore, the ability to apply the learned models to completely new data is important because it is quickly becoming a standard requirement of all machine learning studies.
 Combined, NeuroMiner gives the user the opportunity to design, implement, understand, and report machine learning analyses.

 Please note that NeuroMiner is copyright software ((c) 2017, all rights reserved) and at this stage no distribution (commercial or non-commercial) is permitted because it is still being tested.
 NeuroMiner is supplied as is and no formal maintenance is provided or implied.
 In no event shall the copyright holder be liable to any party for direct, indirect, special, incidental, or consequential damages, including lost profits, arising out of the use of this software and its documentation, even if the copyright holder has been advised of the possibility of such damage.
 The copyright holder specifically disclaims any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The software and accompanying documentation provided hereunder is provided “as is”.
 The copyright holder has no obligation to provide maintenance, support, updates, enhancements, or modifications (but we plan to).

-It is currently release-candidate software (NM 0.992) that is undergoing regular monthly updates.
-The release of NeuroMiner 1.0 is planned for July 2017.
+It is currently release-candidate software (NM 0.99X) that is undergoing regular updates.
+The release of NeuroMiner 1.0 is planned for October 2018.
 Please send us any comments, questions, or bug reports by email.